marcmedina/family-feud-game/README.md

 # Family Feud Game
 A work-in-progress configurable board to play a Family Feud game!

+## Setup the game
+Copy the `game-sample.json` over to `game.json`.
+This step will need to happen before running the application

 ## Running the application
 ### `npm start`